 Previously, I completed my Bachelor of Science at Melbourne Uni, majoring in Zoology.

-If you are interested in knowing more about my Masters or other work, please don’t hesitate to contact me via any of the avenues below.
+If you are interested in knowing more about my work, please don’t hesitate to contact me via any of the avenues below.

 Tel: +61 3 9035 6164